 In the School of Nursing (Nosileftiki Scholi), the course required to be attended by teachers is the same PTP as described above which the secondary general and technical and vocational education teachers must attend upon appointment.
-The curriculum of this course is defined by the PI.

 The curriculum of the pre-service training course "Training of Trainers" of the Cyprus Police Academy (Astynomiki Akadimia Kyprou) is defined by the Director of Studies and Education and the Director of the Cyprus Police Academy and approved by the Chief of the Cyprus Police Force.
 The training course "Training of Trainers" lasts 4-6 weeks and it is organised by the Police Academy.
 It covers several modules and the major ones are the following: